alphacart/Matplotlib/README.md

-# Matplotlib
-Matplotlib-HW

-Pyber- Homework
+Pyber
-In this role, you'll be expected to offer data-backed guidance on new opportunities for market differentiation.
+In this project offered data-backed guidance on new opportunities for market differentiation.

-You've since been given access to the company's complete recordset of rides.
+Complete recordset of rides.
 This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.

-Your objective is to build a Bubble Plot that showcases the relationship between four key variables:
+The objective is to build a Bubble Plot that showcases the relationship between four key variables:

 Average Fare ($) Per City